Commercial Property Insurance Quote Comparison

 Commercial buildings insurance

-Commercial buildings insurance covers the building itself, from windows and walls to roofs and stairs.
+Commercial buildings insurance covers damage caused to the building itself, from windows and walls to roofs and stairs.
 It also covers fixtures and fittings, such as carpets, blinds and curtains, built-in units, plumbed-in items, and car parks.

-Your policy will cover the building against things like:
+Your policy will cover the building against property damage like:

 • Burst pipes